 The behaviour contract is an agreement between the student and his/her school, teacher or home.
 The contract states the behaviour expected by the student and the teacher’s or parents’ obligations once the student has met his/her agreement.
 Behaviour contracts are useful when behaviours of concern are persistent and the student is not responding to previous strategies.
 When students are involved in the creation of the contract they are more likely to be invested in meeting the agreement.

-- Identify one or two behaviour/s of concern e.g. getting out of his/her seat without permission, arriving late to class.
+- Identify 1 or 2 behaviour/s of concern, e.g. getting out of his/her seat without permission, arriving late to class.
 If the behaviours occur frequently throughout the day choose one behaviour.